ForestKatsch/forestkatsch.com/content/transcription/tom-mueller-interview-2017-05-02.md

 Yeah.

-> Okay, so.. um, our first one is: how far is too far for the rockets?
+> Okay, so... um, our first one is: how far is too far for the rockets?
 The Mars Colonial Transporter was renamed the Interplanetary Transport System, because it was deemed that travel could be made further than Mars; and similarly, do you think deep space travel will ever be possible or are we limited by distance?

 Uh, yeah.
 I mean, some things are too far, like you can't get--- you can't get to Mars with our system about *[inaudible]* you know, about 24 out of about 26 months, you can't get to Mars.
 It's on the other side of the sun.
 You want to go to Mars when it's swinging by you.
 You want to go when it's *[inaudible]*, you know, *[inaudible]* miles, not when it's like 210 million miles away.
 We can obviously go to the outer planets, like we have with the planetary probes, it's just that the way to do that is with gravitational assists.
 And it takes years.
 If we wanted to go direct to Jupiter, we could do it with this system, but we couldn't throw a lot of mass.
 It'd probably be--- we can put a hundred tons onto Mars; we can probably put, I don't know; I'm guessing like 20 tons, quickly, to Jupiter.
 And it would take much longer; Jupiter is much further than Mars.
 You wouldn't be able to do it with people because you wouldn't be able to provide the supplies they'd need; the oxygen and the food and the water and everything.
 So I think the system we have in work for Mars would not work to go directly to the outer planets; but if you had, you know, a system of depots along the way, you could do it.
 You'd have to kind of hop along the way.
 I don't think you could go much farther than Jupiter; it's twice as far to Saturn, and it's getting so cold; there's a lot of moons on Jupiter, a lot of surface there, so I think it's definitely the place to go.